somnathrakshit/somnathrakshit.github.io/content/authors/admin/_index.md

   url: "https://www.ischool.utexas.edu/"

 # Short bio (displayed in user profile at end of posts)
-bio: I am a Masters student (Data Science track) at the School of Information, The University of Texas at Austin.
-My current interests lie in deep learning, natural language processing and biomedical imaging.
+bio: Masters student (Data Science track) at the School of Information, The University of Texas at Austin.

 interests:
 - Deep Learning
+- Predictive Analytics
 - Natural Language Processing
-- Biomedical Imaging

 education:
   courses: